kmr0877/interesting-Shell-and-Perl-scripts/README.md

 ## _email_image.sh_
 A shell script email_image.sh which given a list of image files as arguments displays them one-by-one.
 After the user has viewed each image the script will prompt the user for an e-mail address.
 If the user does enter an email address, the script will prompt the user for a message to accompany the image and then send the image to the specified e-mail address.

+## _Pre_requisite.pl_
+A Perl script which prints courses which can be used to meet prerequisite requirements for a UNSW course.The script will download the UNSW handbook web pages and extract the information from them when it is run and will print the courses in alphabetic order.